jayztea/localmtgleague/README.md

   - Update image, that updates dashboard
   - Season start/end date
 - Add Tournaments
-- Rebrand to new colors and new "beautification" of site
 - Trends, year over year

 ## Project Structure